eabarnes1010/actm-sai-csu/research/glens_detection/README.md

 ## Data Access
-* Data can be accessed at this url:
+* Data can be accessed at the group data server [here](https://eabarnes-data.atmos.colostate.edu/projects/actm-sai-csu/glens_detection/).
 * Data should be stored in a directory called ```data/```

 ## Order of code execution